-University of California, Washington Program Reducing Poverty and Inequality: Lessons from International Development Winter Quarter: January 7- March 11, 2020 Thursdays 10:00 am PST- 1:00pm PST Zoom Link: https://ucdc-edu.zoom.us/j/7705907853 Instructor: Dr. Loubna Skalli Hanna E-mail: loubna.hanna@ucdc.edu Office Hours: email me for an appointment Course Description This is an introductory course to the international development field.
+University of California, Washington Program Reducing Poverty and Inequality: Lessons from International Development Fall Quarter: September 23- December 2, 2021 Thursdays 10:00 am PST-1:00pm PST Zoom Link: https://ucdc-edu.zoom.us/j/7705907853 Instructor: Dr. Loubna Skalli Hanna E-mail: loubna.hanna@ucdc.edu Office Hours: Mondays 2:00pm-4:00pm Wednesdays 2:00pm-4:00pm Please email me for an appointment and use the Zoom link for office hours Course Description This is an introductory course to the international development field.
 The focus is on introducing you to some of the key questions, challenges, and achievements in this field.
 Materials from the course (readings, documentaries, discussions of current events) will enhance your understanding of the dominant approaches to poverty alleviation, the role of inter/national development actors, organizations and institutions, the promises of post-2015 Development Goals including the empowerment of women and youth.
 You will be exposed to the theoretical foundations of the field and will be required to make sense of these by following current events and drawing on your internship experiences in the nation's Capital as well as your interactions with various experts, policy makers and development practitioners.
 The ultimate goal of the course is to enhance your understanding of the various causes and consequences of development problems and encourage you to develop individual perspective on effective strategies for change.
 Course Instructor I am a teacher, scholar, and practitioner with subject area expertise in development, gender, youth, and communication.
 I taught at numerous universities in Morocco and the United States, including the American University (2003-2015).
 I am the author, coauthor and editor of numerous peer reviewed journal articles, book chapters and books.
 As a practitioner, I co-founded many women's organizations and participated in the activities of a few others.
 I also consulted with numerous intern/national development organizations and agencies including USAID, Global Fund for Women, U.S. Department of Labor and U.S. Department of State.
 I earned my BA from Mohamed V University in Rabat (Morocco), my MA in social and cultural anthropology from Essex University (England) and my PhD in International Communication from the Pennsylvania State University.
 Course Objectives - 1.
 Introduce you to the key principles, assumptions, and goals of international development - 2.
 Stimulate your thinking and questions about development goals, problems, and solutions - 3.
 Build on your knowledge of and experiences with international organizations, institutions, and actors - 4.
 Encourage you to develop your own areas of interest in this field Learning Outcomes By the end of the course, you should be able to: